anxdpanic/plugin.video.twitch/README.md

 > This Addon does not handle any aspect of the playback of Twitch streams (that would be the Kodi Video Player), it simply tells Kodi what to play.
 > The Addon does however provide Quality Options which may help if your internet connection / computer specs are below requirements for HD streams.

+* I'm experiencing HTTP errors!

+> There are various things that can cause this (including Twitch changing things!
+Which we do try to keep on top of.) but recently, most commonly it is caused by several missing OAUTH entries in the settings section of this addon.
+Please visit http://www.twitchapps.com/tmi/ and acquire an OAuth Token and insert this to the relevant sections of the addon settings and your HTTP errors may just go away.

 What's next?
 ----------------